Conjugacy theorems for loop reductive group schemes and Lie algebras: Loop torsors and loop reductive group schemes

 The group $\pi_1(\XX,a)$ acts on $\ol{k},$ hence on $\bG(\ol{k}),$ via the group homomorphism $\pi_1(\XX,a)\to\,\Gal \,(k)$ of (\ref{fundamentalexact}).
 This action is continuous, and together with (\ref{Eq3}) yields a map

-where we remind the reader that these $H^1$ are defined in the ``continuous" sense (see Remark \ref{continuous} immediately below).
-On the other hand, by \cite[prop.2.3]{GP3} and basic properties of torsors trivialized by Galois extensions, we have
+where we remind the reader that these $H^1$ are defined in the ``continuous" sense.
+On the other hand, by \cite[prop.
+2.3]{GP3} and basic properties of torsors trivialized by Galois extensions we have a natural inclusion

-\begin{remark} Here and elsewhere when a profinite group $A$ acts discretely on a module $M$ the corresponding cohomology $ H^1(A,M) $ is the {\it continuous} cohomology as defined in \cite{Se1}.
-Similarly, if a group $H$ acts in both $A$ and $M,$ then $\Hom_H(A,M)$ stands for the continuos group homomorphism of $A$ into $M$ that commute with the action of $H.$ \end{remark}

 By means of the foregoing observations we make the following. \begin{definition} A torsor $\EE$ over $\XX$ under $\bG$ is called a {\rm loop torsor} if its isomorphism class $[\EE]$ in $H_{\et}^1(\XX,\bG)$ belongs to the image of the composite map